 Welcome!
 I'm Dr. Weston Donaldson (he/him).
+I'm glad you're here.

-Across my career, I have been attuned to the needs of LGBTQ+ people as they age.
+As a psychologist, I am passionate about meeting the needs of LGBTQ+ people as they move from middle age to older adulthood.
 Many of the LGBTQ+ people I have worked with did not come in due to concerns about their sexual orientation or gender identity.
 They were dealing with relationship loss, health changes, caregiving for a loved one, or adjusting to retirement.
-Even so, they often remarked how it was helpful to talk to someone who understood the unique complexity of being an LGBTQ+ person in this world, and how that showed up in their life circumstances.
-To our work together, I bring my expertise in LGBTQ+ aging and mental health, and as my client, you bring your expertise in your own life, experiences, and needs.
-Together, we can work to build a path forward that feels right at this phase of your life.
+Even so, they often remarked how it was helpful to talk to someone who understood the unique complexity of being an LGBTQ+ person in this world, and how that showed up in their life situations.

 What I’ve heard from my former clients is that they felt seen, were able to share without judgment, and had the space to make the changes they knew they needed but did not have the support to make.
 I am energized by seeing people find new insights, new ways of being, new ways of relating to their past, present, and future.
 The greatest satisfaction in my work comes from seeing my clients learn to see, trust, and embody their own special magic and bring it into their lives.
 I would be honored to help you do the same.